AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 This is only possible in the _unevaluated context_ of `decltype`, though.

-Don’t forget to use the `std::decay` type trait to ensure the default return type can’t be a reference, because `std::declval` itself yields rvalue references.
+Don't forget to use the `std::decay` type trait to ensure the default return type can't be a reference, because `std::declval` itself yields rvalue references.
 Otherwise, calls such as `max(1, 2)` will get a return type of `int &&`.
 See Section 19.3.4 for details.